Crowdsourced Adaptive Surveys: Dynamic Survey Methodologies: Existing Approaches

 \subsection{Computerized Adaptive Tests}

-Scholars have recently developed methods for carrying out computerized adaptive tests (CATs) in public opinion surveys \citep{montgomery2013computerized, montgomery2020so, montgomery2022adaptive}.
+Scholars have recently developed methods for carrying out computerized adaptive tests (CATs) in public opinion surveys \cite{montgomery2013computerized, montgomery2020so, montgomery2022adaptive}.
 CAT algorithms ``respond to individuals’ prior answers by choosing subsequent questions that will place them on the latent dimension with maximum precision and a minimum number of questions.'' (p.
 173).
 CATs are typically employed using latent scales, where the goal is to optimize the number of questions.
-Montgomery and Cutler show that CATs offer a superior approach to traditional static batteries, and these tools can be easily implemented in survey software such as Qualtrics \citep{montgomery2022adaptive}.
+Montgomery and Cutler show that CATs offer a superior approach to traditional static batteries, and these tools can be easily implemented in survey software such as Qualtrics \cite{montgomery2022adaptive}.

 CATs rely on pre-existing measurement scales (e.g., political knowledge, personality batteries).
-However, in settings where the objective is to capture emerging issues or changes in the information environment, scholars and practitioners may want to learn about the prevalence of discrete beliefs, some of which cannot be known in advance.
+However, in settings where the objective is to capture novel issues or changes in the information environment, scholars and practitioners may want to learn about the prevalence of discrete beliefs, some of which cannot be known in advance.
 Thus, while CATs allow us to enhance precision when estimating latent traits, there are settings where the question bank cannot be fixed in advance and describing the nature of discrete items, rather than estimating positions on latent scales, is the primary objective.
+These settings include misinformation research, where survey questions draw from fact-checking sources and social media data, and studies of elections and campaigns, where events and shifts in news coverage are integral to understanding the dynamics of races.